Duchenne0080/IE-Team/README.md

 - Chronic heart disease

 ## Security Aspact(09/10)
-DDOS attack tool that can really attack a web server with particular IP address and port, mitigation will be on later.
+- DDOS attack tool that can really attack a web server with particular IP address and port, mitigation will be on later.
+- DDOS_defence.sh can detect how many TCP connections via a same source IP address and ban the IP address.

 ## Iteration 1(8.31)
 - Add diet check quiz function, using "Quiz and Survey Master" plugin